Bags under eyes – Causes and symptoms –

-Under eye filler to treat dark circles –
+Under eye filler / Tear trough fillers to treat under eye hollows –

 In the hands of an experienced appearance medicine professional, and with the use of the highest quality dermal fillers, the procedure takes only several minutes, with little to no downtime, and the results are a significant reduction in dark circles under eyes.
 Within minutes you will look younger, more relaxed and energized.
 Stacey has performed numerous such procedures.
 Her choice of filler for dark circles treatment is Esthelis or Redensity 2, which also contain ingredients to brighten and whiten area under the eyes.